top of page

 Home for Survivors

-The home was originally created for survivors who are:
+The home was initially established for survivors who are:

-3. Were unable to immigrate unless they have a home to come to
+3. Unable to immigrate unless they have a home to come to.

-The situation with the center has/is adapting because of the increasing age of the Holocaust victims.
+The center's operations are adapting due to the increasing age of Holocaust victims.

-(For updates or changes, please see our Newsletters which you can find on our website here)
+(For updates or changes, please refer to our Newsletters available on our website here.}

-This home is in Jerusalem, rented on a long-term lease.
-The residents who used to live at Ner Yaakov financially contributed as much as they were able.
-The deficit needed to be covered by donations.
-Several Holocaust survivors have lived at this ‘warm home’ for some years until later they moved close to family members or received their own flat from the government.
-Others lived at the home for almost 11 years, together with the volunteers who care for them in daily tasks.
+Located in Jerusalem, this home is rented on a long-term lease.
+Residents of Ner Yaakov, who were financially able, contributed to the expenses.
+The remaining deficit had to be covered by donations.
+Several Holocaust survivors have resided in this ‘warm home’ for years, until they either moved closer to family members or received their own apartment from the government.
+Others have lived there for nearly 11 years, alongside volunteers who assist them with daily tasks.

-Please enjoy the testimonies of some of the former residents who are no longer with us.
+We invite you to read the testimonies of some former residents who are no longer with us.

 survivor 3.jpg